hyperledger-solang/solang/docs/language.rst

 Rather than renaming individual types, it is also possible to make all the types in a file available under a special import type.
 In this case, the `bar` defined in `foo.sol` can is now visible as `foo.bar`.
-As long as there is no previous type `foo`, this means there can be no naming conflicts.
+As long as there is no previous type `foo`, there can be no naming conflicts.

 .. code-block:: javascript